felix-hilden/antero/README.md

 Three classes for one-hot encoding of various sorts.

-* OneHotEncoder: simple one-hot encoder.
+* `OneHotEncoder`: simple one-hot encoder.
-* NanHotEncoder: capable of transforming NaN values, inverting all-zero rows and handling unseen categories.
+* `NanHotEncoder`: capable of transforming `NaN` values, inverting all-zero rows and handling unseen categories.
-* CatHotEncoder: built around Pandas Categorical for ease of use.
-Similar to NanHotEncoder.
+* `CatHotEncoder`: built around `pandas.Categorical` for ease of use.
+Similar to `NanHotEncoder`.